University College Cork

 The NMCI represents a component of national infrastructure in support of the development of Ireland’s maritime sector, including ship, fire, flood and engine simulator suites, technical workshops, and environmental training pool .

-Through IMERC the NMCI provides access to a wealth of end user expertise in all areas of navigation, marine engineering and marine security.
+The NMCI provides access to a wealth of end user expertise in all areas of navigation, marine engineering and marine security.

 The commercial potential of NMCI is demonstrated by its joint ventures with SMEs such as Seftec Ltd and the Multinational Corporation GAC.